 Maya Brookens, Undergraduate Student, Rachel Carson Scholar and Bonaventura Fellow

-Maya is a senior at Duke University, pursuing a B.S. in biology with a concentration in marine science.
+Maya graduated from Duke University 2025 with a B.S. in biology with a concentration in marine science.
 Her research interests focus on the complex interactions within ecosystems centered around foundational vegetation, particularly how these interactions will be affected by climate change.
 She is also interested in understanding anthropogenic and pathological health risks to marine animals through necropsies and strandings investigations.
-Under the guidance of Dr. Juliet Wong, Maya is investigating the thermal resilience of a Lytechinus variegatus sea urchin population at the species’ northernmost geographic boundary.
-Following graduation, she plans to work as a research technician to gain further field experience and to refine her interests before pursuing a Ph.D. in marine biology.
+Under the guidance of Dr. Juliet Wong, Maya investigated the thermal resilience of a Lytechinus variegatus sea urchin population at the species’ northernmost geographic boundary.
+She plans to work as a research technician to gain further field experience and to refine her interests before pursuing a Ph.D. in marine biology.

 maya.brookens@duke.edu